What is Speech Therapy?

 Stuttering/stammering is a form of speech disorder where the flow of speech is disrupted by involuntary repetition and prolongation of sounds, syllables, words or phrases, as well as unintentional blocks.
 Our speech-language therapists use formal assessment tools and clinical observations to determine severity of stuttering/stammering.
 Based on these results, the therapists would then be able to make individualised intervention goals for the child.

-The Speech Therapist will conduct an assessment during the first session.
+The Speech Therapist will conduct an assessment at our speech therapy centre during the first session.
 A number of procedures will be carried out to elicit and observe your child’s strengths and challenges in communication.

 Standardised assessment tools available include:

-Our Speech Therapists use both evidence-based treatment protocols, all tailored to your child’s individual needs.
-The therapy sessions are carried out in an engaging and meaningful manner, and treatment programmes are designed to involve the entire family.
+At Olive Tree Development Center, we use both evidence-based treatment protocols, all tailored to your child’s individual needs.
+The therapy sessions can be carried out at the speech are carried out in an engaging and meaningful manner, and treatment programmes are designed to involve the entire family.
+The session will take place at our speech therapy centre.

 "It Takes Two to Talk" Hanen Parent Training Program